-MS in Counseling and Clinical Health Psychology (48-credits) MS in Counseling Psychology Studies (48-credits) MS in Mental Health Counseling (60-credits) MS in Mental Health Counseling (60-credits) - Addictions Concentration
+MS in Counseling and Clinical Health Psychology (48-credits) MS in Counseling Psychology Studies (48-credits) MS in Mental Health Counseling (60-credits) MS in Mental Health Counseling - Addictions Concentration (60-credits)

-The first year of study for all three of these options is the same.
-The change in requirements will occur in the student's second year of coursework.
+The first year of study for all four of these options is the same.
+The variations in requirements will occur in the student's second year of coursework.

-i Liuni i (i i i Liu)
+TERM 1 (FALL)

 Course No Course Title Credits

-PSY 501 .Theories of Counseling 3
+PSY501 .
+Theories of Counseling 3

-PSY 505 .Assessment and Counseling Skills 3
+PSY 505 .
+Assessment and Counseling Skills 3

-PSY 508 .Lifespan Development 3
+Lifespan Development

 Total Credits 9

 Course No Course Title Credits

-PSY 503 Counseling Perspectives on Psychopathology 3
+PSY503 Counseling Perspectives on Psychopathology

-PSY 506 3
+PSY 506 .
+Foundations of Psychotherapy

-PSY 552 .Program Evaluation, Research Methods and Statistics 3
+PSY 552 .
+Program Evaluation, Research Methods and Statistics

 Total Credits 9

+TERM 3 (SPRING)

 Course No Course Title Credits

+Course No Course Title Credits

-PSY 507 .Social and Cultural Foundations in Counseling 3
+PSY 507 Social and Cultural Foundations in Counseling 3

-PSY 509 .Tests and Measurements 3
+PSY 509 .
+Tests and Measurements 3

-PSY 510 .Professional, Legal and Ethical Issues in Counseling 3
+PSY 510 Professional, Legal and Ethical Issues in Counseling 3

 Total Credits 9